leomorelli/scGET/readme.md

  ![dag](dag.svg)

-# Installation
+# Installing scGET
 Before getting your hands dirty with scGET analyses, it is necessary to create a suitable conda environment.
-However, some of the packages requires different installation procedures, therefore, we have designed a 3-step process, allowing an easy and quick generation of the *scget environment*.
+However, some of the packages requires different installation procedures.
+Therefore, we have designed a 3-step process, allowing an easy and quick generation of the *scget environment*.

 1. The conda *environment* can be automatically generated, along with the installation of the *majority of required packages* thanks to the **scget.yaml** file: